 6. My finances are tight.
 I want to donate to the local rescue group but I don’t think I can swing it.

 You’re in luck: There are lots of ways to provide financial assistance without giving a donation.
-For example, you can use search engines and online shopping sites, such as Good Search and Adopt a Shelter, that will donate a portion of their revenue to the rescue group of your choice.
+For example, you can use search engines and online shopping sites, such as Good Search, that will donate a portion of their revenue to the rescue group of your choice.
 You can also volunteer with a local group to help with their fundraising efforts, such as by staffing their booth at an event or walking in their annual dog walk.

 Another great way to help: Donate your unused items, services and airline miles for rescue groups’ auctions.
 For shelters and groups that hold rummage sale fundraisers, you can donate unwanted gifts and all that used stuff in the back of your closet that you’ve been meaning to get rid of anyway.
 Your trash may be another person’s treasure, and these donations can garner much-needed cash for shelters and the homeless pets they help.